KendrickOrg/BIOINFORMATICS22-code/README.md

-# Implementation of ASPEC Paper
+# Implementation of BIOINFORMATICS 2022 Paper

 ## Goal